-Note that the routines CCTK_VError() and CCTK_VWarn() can only be called from C, because Fortran doesn't know about variable argument lists.
-So including variables in the warning message using CCTK_ERROR or CCTK_WARN, is currently more tricky since you need to build the string to be output.
+Note that the routine CCTK_VWarn() can only be called from C, because Fortran doesn't know about variable argument lists.
+So including variables in the warning message using CCTK_WARN, is currently more tricky, since you need to build the string to be output.